 India has displayed pictures of its new Solar Power Plant.
 The country announced the completion of a new solar farm in the Southern State of Tamil Nadu.
-According to images displayed, the just completed Kamuthi, Tamil Nadu solar farm is a 3.9 square miles facility.
-Its energy rating is 648 megawatts and could be the world’s largest solar power plant , overtaking from Tropaz Solar Farm in California.
-Tropaz Solar farm was completed two years ago and has an energy rating of 550 megawatts.
+According to the images displayed, the just completed Kamuthi, the Tamil Nadu solar farm is a 3.9 square mile facility.
+Its energy rating is 648 megawatts and could be the world’s largest solar power plant, overtaking from Tropaz Solar Farm in California.
+The Tropaz Solar farm was completed two years ago and has an energy rating of 550 megawatts.

 India’s solar energy project deployment is impressive.
 The country managed to complete the 2,500-acre facility in a period of just eight months despite unfavorable weather conditions.
 The project costs a total of 679 million dollars and consists of 2.5 million solar modules, 154 transformers, 3,700 miles of cables and 576 inverters.
 Automatic cleaning robots have been installed to aid in the cleaning of the solar panels.

 Solar energy is becoming more competitive compared to traditional energy sources like coal and natural gas.
 The quest for renewable energy sources is on the rise worldwide, especially in developing countries.
 Nations are seeking to power their projects from cleaner energy sources in order to reduce carbon emissions.
 A similar project commenced in Ouarzazate Power Station in Morocco, Africa in January 2016.
 It was expected to produce 580 MW and will become the world’s second solar power plant after India’s Tamil Nadu once completed.